arijitkayal-gm/newsapp/README.md

 - 🔄 **Infinite Scrolling** – Seamlessly loads more articles as you scroll.
 - ⚡ **Fast Rendering** – Built with **Next.js App Router** for optimized performance.
 - 📱 **Responsive Design** – Looks great on all screen sizes.
+- 📰 **Open Full Articles** – Click on Full Article button to read the full article in a new tab.

 ## 🛠 Tech Stack